Meet the Quokka

 Western Australia’s world famous wallaby

 Quokkas give birth just 27 days after mating.
-The tiny, pink, hairless and blind joey then finds its way to the mother’s pouch where it stays for around six months.
-If the joey doesn’t survive, the mother can give birth to another one shortly after because she has others in her womb in a suspended state of development as a back-up in case tragedy befalls the older joey.
+The tiny, pink, hairless and blind joey then finds its way to its mother’s pouch where it stays for around six months.
+If the joey doesn’t survive, the mother can give birth to another one shortly after because she has others in her womb in a suspended state of development as back-up in case tragedy befalls the older joey.

 Quokkas are herbivores that eat a variety of grasses and shrubs.
 When food is scarce they can draw on stored fat in their tails for energy to get them through.
 As travellers to the island might know, fresh water is in short supply on Rottnest so it’s just as well that Quokkas can survive on very little of it – lasting up to a month without a drink.

 Junk food is bad for Quokkas too

 Studies have shown that the Quokkas found close to the human settlements on the east end of Rottnest are the social outcasts of the wild population.
 Scrounging for junk food high in salt left by island visitors can really dehydrate these individuals worsening their health.
 So - you guessed it - DON'T FEED THE QUOKKAS!

 Wallaby conservation at TNC

 The Black-flanked Rock-wallaby is an endangered species once widespread across many parts of Western Australia, South Australia and the Northern Territory.
 The clearing of its habitat, changes to fire patterns and, most devastating of all, introduced foxes and cats, all threaten its continued existence.
 It only survives today in small isolated populations within its former range.